 Please note that applications and all required materials must be submitted prior to the deadline indicated for the program desired.
-Information on program-specific materials and deadlines can be found on the list of program admission guidelines.
+Information on program-specific materials and deadlines can be found on the list of program requirement checklists.
 All graduate applications are reviewed by the individual program, whether degree- or non-degree seeking.

 Those wishing to be categorized as senior citizens must bring the following to the Graduate School Office, 310 Randolph Hall, where they will determine eligibility:

-At the graduate level, the $45 application fee DOES NOT include the $25 registration fee.
+The graduate application fee DOES NOT include the $25 registration fee.
 Successful graduate candidates enrolling under the senior citizen tuition status must pay the $25 registration fee each semester.
-Registration (on a space-available basis) takes place the day after classes begin each fall and spring semester, and after the drop/add period for each summer term.